jchristey/DH110-22f/InterfaceDesignSystem/README.md

 Linked [here](https://drive.google.com/drive/folders/1ok9FVkqj3L5891vNIX8O9tQquJb2ofZJ?usp=share_link) is the impression test.

-Based on the impression test, the more rounded button, the blue color scheme, the Roboto Condensed font, and the split background logo were the desired
+Based on the impression test, the more rounded button, the blue color scheme, the Roboto Condensed font, and the split background logo were the desired.
+Attached below (for the accessibility check) is the combination of these features for the final interface.

 ### Accessibility check

 ![contrast check](contrast3.png)

-### Final Graphical Interface Design: decision making process